mlflow/mlflow/docs/source/gateway/databricks.rst

     )

-To query these routes, you can use the :ref:`gateway_fluent_api`, for instance:
+To query these routes, you can use the :ref:`databricks_gateway_fluent_api`, for instance:

 .. code-block:: python